Network Working Group L. Dunbar

 6.2.2.
 Packet Walk-Through

-When the C-PE-a in Figure 7 receives a packet from a client
+When C-PE-a in Figure 7 receives a packet from a client facing

-port, if the packet belongs to a flow that can only be forwarded
+policy.
+If a packet belonging to a flow that must be forwarded

 over the MPLS VPN, the forwarding processing is the same as the

-untrusted networks must be encrypted by IPsec SA.
+those sent over untrusted networks must be encrypted by IPsec

-separate IPsec SAs can be established for the different WAN
+separate IPsec SAs can be established for the WAN ports.
+In this

-ports.
-In this case, the C-PE have multiple IPsec tunnels in
+case, the C-PE have multiple IPsec tunnels in addition to the

-addition to the MPLS path to choose from to forward the packets
+MPLS path to choose from to forward the packets from the client

 If the IPsec SA is chosen, the packet is encapsulated by the